 I never read Kisses from Katie.
 I knew her general story from a friend who loved it, but I didn't get around to checking it out myself.
 I'll admit to being a little skeptical.
 How could a 23-year-old adopt 13 kids and actually function well as a mother?
 Perhaps this skepticism is one reason that … Continue reading Daring to Hope Book Review

 Article originally published on Her View From Home: Common suffering has a unique way of building community.
 It starts with those small and inconsequential struggles.
 Two moms with tantruming toddlers throw sympathetic smiles to each other at the park.
 A knowing glance is cast when the woman in the checkout line buys chocolate, ice cream, tampons, … Continue reading Shared Suffering Builds Close Community

 26 months since application, 12 months and 1 day since receiving her referral, and it finally happened.
 We were united with our daughter!
-In many ways, things have been far better than we could have ever asked or imagined.
+In many ways, things have been far better than we could have ever imagined.
 Meeting our daughter's caretakers was incredibly encouraging.
-We were bracing for a large orphanage where everyone … Continue reading The Problem I Wasn’t Prepared For.
+We braced for a large orphanage where everyone was too stretched, … Continue reading I Wasn’t Prepared for This: Anger After Adoption

-Over the past several of months, I've frequently felt overwhelmed.
-Occasionally this has been attributable to an overly busy schedule, sick and whiny kids, or the to-do list I just can't tackle.
+Sometimes life is just overwhelming.
+It can be attributed to an overly busy schedule, sick and whiny kids, or the to-do list I just can't tackle.
 But typically it's related to more emotional reasons.
 It can be connected to personal struggles, such as waiting for my daughter.
-Other times … Continue reading The Gift of Being Overwhelmed
+Other times it's wrapped up in the overwhelming … Continue reading The Gift of Being Overwhelmed